 - Entire RSSI measurement duration is contained in the measurement gap.

-The channel occupancy measurement performed and reported according to this clause shall meet the channel occupancy measurement accuracy requirements in Clause 10.1.35.2.
+The channel occupancy measurement performed and reported according to this clause shall meet the channel occupancy measurement accuracy requirements in clause 10.1.35.2.
 The reported channel occupancy measurement values contained in measurement reports shall be based on the measurement reporting range specified in TS 38.331 [2].

 9.3B NR inter-frequency measurements for RedCap